KevinN-1qbit/kevin_test/README.md

 5. epsilon

 This should produce a txt output file result of the transpiled circuit within the provided ```PATH/TO/CIRCUIT```

+* Important Note: File paths should be the full path to the file to ensure proper volume mounting

 # Getting started Local Development: